Lemmanaid: Neuro-Symbolic Lemma Conjecturing: The Approach

 \paragraph{Template Instantiation} We can \emph{instantiate} or \emph{fill} the holes in a template by any operator with a matching type.
 For instance, template \ref{eq:template1} can be instantiated using \emph{any} binary operator, such as subtraction on real numbers or concatenation on lists, to obtain a new conjecture.
 If the operator indeed is non-commutative, we obtain a correct lemma analogous to the lemma \textit{octo\_product\_noncommutative}.
 In this way, templates are generalizations of lemma statements: each template matches many different lemmas that may apply in different theories.

-\tool's symbolic engine takes as input a template and a list of relevant function names from the current theory.
+\tool's symbolic engine takes as input a template and a list of function names.
 It then searches over the possible instantiations of the holes in the template using the given functions (note that unlike holes the variables are fixed at instantiation, and not replaced by any further terms).
 Each indexed hole is replaced by one of the given function symbols while ensuring that the resulting candidate lemma is well typed.
 This may lead to a number of different candidate lemmas being produced.
-While using templates restricts the search, we still also set a time-out to deal with rare cases where the template contains very many holes or we have a large number of potential functions to instantiate them with.
-We also experimented with using an LLM to also instantiate the templates, but found it performed worse than the symbolic engine as well as incurring a greater computational cost (see Appendix \ref{app:template_inst}).
+This instantiation task can be viewed as a constraint satisfaction problem (CSP): holes are variables whose domains are function symbols, while type signatures of symbols and arities of holes impose constraints on valid instantiations.
+We use standard forward checking \cite{forwardchecking} to efficiently prune the search space.

 Revisiting our example, consider again template \ref{eq:template3} (associativity).
 Suppose we give this template to \tool's symbolic engine, along with the functions $+$ (addition), $-$ (subtraction), $sin$, $cos$ and $\;\hat{}\;$ (exponentiation) for real numbers, and the functions $len$ (the length of a list), $rev$ (reversing a list) and $@$ (concatenate two lists).
 In the hole-filling step, it will come up with the following candidates: